 Gutter guards and gutter brushes

-are a great way to reduce the amount of debris that gets trapped in gutters and downpipes.
-Simply install a gutter guard across the guttering, which will act as a barrier, preventing leaves and other debris from entering the gutter system while still allowing water to pass through.
-Gutter brushes work in a similar way, but instead of being a grid, they are a flexible wire brush that lays within the gutter itself, allowing water to pass through the bristles but preventing leaves from flowing down the gutter.
+Gutter brushes work similarly, but instead of being a grid, they are a flexible wire brush that lies within the gutter itself, allowing water to pass through the bristles but preventing leaves from flowing down the gutter.

 It’s important to note that installing gutter guards and gutter brushes does not mean that cleaning gutters is not required.
-Your gutters will still need inspecting, and the gutter grids and gutter guards will need clearing of leaves and debris periodically to ensure they are effective and do not create a complete barrier to water entering the gutter system too.
+Your gutters will still need inspecting, and the gutter grids and gutter guards will need clearing of leaves and debris periodically to ensure they are effective and do not create a complete barrier to water entering the gutter system, too.